 The importance of Hijab in light of Quranic verses:

 The word Hijab is taken from the Arabic word “Hajaba” which means to hide or to conceal.
-In the present society, wearing Hijab refers to the covering of Muslim women or the Muslim women dress.
-Today we see many non-Muslim and Muslim women asking about “Why do Muslim Women wear Hijab?” the answer to this is that Muslim women are ordered by Allah to cover their head and wear Hijab.
+In the present society, wearing Hijab refers to the covering of Muslim women or the Muslim women dress or veil.
+Today we see many non-Muslim and Muslim women asking about “Why do Muslim Women wear Hijab?” the answer to this is that Muslim women are ordered by Allah to cover their head and wear Hijab and veils.
 Covering the beauty for a woman is for her honor and protection rather than suppression.
 Importance of Hijab and virtues of Hijab can be judged by Quranic verses.
 Hijab or the covering of Muslim Women is mentioned in Quran clearly.

 Verses of Holy Quran on Hijab:

 Here are a few verses on what Allah says in the Quran about Hijab